Sexual Harassment

 What Should A Sexual Harassment Victim Do?

-If you have been the victim of sexual harassment, it can be a difficult and overwhelming experience.
-However, it’s important to know that there are steps you can take to protect yourself and to hold the perpetrator accountable for their actions.
-Document the incident: Keep a record of the details of the incident, including the […]
+If you have been the victim of sexual harassment, it can be a complicated and overwhelming experience.
+However, it’s essential to know that you can take steps to protect yourself and hold the perpetrator accountable for their actions.
+Document the incident: Keep a record of the details of the incident, including the date, time, location, […]

 Brave Leaders Stand Up to Sexism and Bullying Behaviour